Battery Degradation Is Inevitable — Accurate Diagnosis Is Still a Challenge

 To get an accurate capacity of the battery, you have to spend a long time.
 This is called a “Capacity Testing“.

-3. There are several key factors on how to maximise the profit generated from the aftermarket battery business.
+3. There are several key factors in how to maximise the profit generated from the aftermarket battery business.

 Profitability